Alleged homicide: Court remands Kogi traditional ruler, 10 others

 In her ruling, Shankyula held that the offence was serious in nature, adding that it had been slated in the affidavit, the need for further investigations.

+READ ALSO: Money Laundering Trial: Court orders Ndume to produce ex-Pension boss, Maina Oct 5

-“It is on this basis that I tried the probable course to make this order.
+“It is on this basis that I tried probable course to make this order.

 “The suspects are to be remanded in the Federal Correctional Facility Koton-Karfe for the next 14 days pending investigation and legal advice from the office of the Attorney-General or the arraignment before the appropriate Court on specific charges.